brianisbrilliant/Game2Start/README.md

 For MacOS Users, We coudl not get 5.2 to work, but Unreal 5.3 works great.

-# fixed the audio, shhhhhh
+# fixed the audio, shhhhhh ( i didn't actually. hi from thursday!)_